Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Critical Theories

-The transition from the TSC to the bPf phase falls into a gauged Ising (Ising$^\ast$) universality, \textit{i.\,e.}~Ising type transition coupled to a $\bbZ_2$ gauge field, or the confinement transition of a $\bbZ_2$ gauge field.
-One way to understand it is to recognise that bPf can be described by TSC coupled to a $\bbZ_2$ gauge field, so its transition to TSC can be realised by Higgsing the $\bbZ_2$ gauge field.
+The transition from the MQH to the bPf phase falls into a gauged Ising (Ising$^\ast$) universality, \textit{i.~e.}~Ising type transition coupled to a $\BZ_2$ gauge field, or the confinement transition of a $\BZ_2$ gauge field.
+One way to understand it is to recognise that bPf can be described by MQH coupled to a $\BZ_2$ gauge field, so its transition to MQH can be realised by Higgsing the $\BZ_2$ gauge field.
 We can also use the language of CS theory to understand the emergence of gauged Ising transition.
-The TSC and the bPf phase can be described by $\SO(3)_1\cong\SU(2)_2/\bbZ_2$ and $\SU(2)_2$ respectively, and the difference is only a $\bbZ_2$ gauge field.
-So Higgsing the $\bbZ_2$ centre of the $\SU(2)$ gauge group drives a transition from the bPf phase to the TSC phase.
+The MQH and the bPf phase can be described by $\SO(3)_1\cong\SU(2)_2/\BZ_2$ and $\SU(2)_2$ respectively, and the difference is only a $\BZ_2$ gauge field.
+So Higgsing the $\BZ_2$ centre of the $\SU(2)$ gauge group drives a transition from the bPf phase to the MQH phase.
 In Appendix \ref{app:u2cs}, we discuss the Lagrangian of this confinement transition.
 This transition can be equivalently considered in terms of anyon condensation.
 In the bPf phase, although the $\psi$ anyon is fermionic, combined with the local fermion $f$, $f^\dagger\psi$ is bosonic with statistical angle $\theta_{f^\dagger\psi}=0$.
 Across the transition, this composite particle $\langle f^\dagger\psi\rangle\neq 0$ is condensed.
-Due to the braiding of the anyons $\psi$ and $\sigma$, $\sigma$ will also be confined, resulting in the $f$-wave TSC with trivial topological order.
+Due to the braiding of the anyons $\psi$ and $\sigma$, $\sigma$ will also be confined, resulting in the MQH with trivial topological order.
 Since this transition only changes the neutral sector, the chiral central charge $c_-=3/2$ remains the same across the transition.
+This MQH-bPf transition can also be described as the adjoint QCD of $\SU(2)_1$ Chern-Simons theory coupled to a fermion in the adjoint representation of the gauge group~\cite{Gomis2017Adjoint}.
+When the fermion is gapped, it contributes a Chern-Simons level $\pm 1$ depending on the sign of the mass.
+This drives a transition between $\SU(2)_2$ topological order and a trivial topological order $\SU(2)_0$, which only differs from the MQH phase by an invertible TQFT.
+This transition is conjectured to be dual to $\rO(1)_{-3}$ coupled to a real scalar through the level-rank duality, which is equivalent to the Ising$^\ast$ universality.